tytydraco/yessleep/out/Have_you_ever_wanted_to_be_a_superheroWell_now_you_can_become_one_I_can_give_you_any_superpower_you_want_250_bucks_each_100_extra_for_anything_ending_in_kinesis.md

 Wen jumped in front of me, dark eyes twisted with insanity.

 “Well?
+Do you like him?
+You like him, right?
+Isn't he, like, fucking insane?!"

-Do you like him?” another step, and he was closing the distance between us.
-“It should take maybe an hour.
+Another step, and he was closing the distance between us.
+“Your assimilation should take maybe an hour.
 Two, if your body rejects it.
-Which is a pain, but I've got the time!”
+Which is a pain, but I've got the time!
+My Netflix subscription expired, so I have all night to work."
+Wen's lips curled.
+"I want to make you perfect."

 “You're sick,” I managed to get out.

 Wen shrugged.
 “It's business.
 You have empathy, and I don't.
 Ouch.
 Do you want Telekinesis or not?”

+“No!"

-“No.” Panic erupted inside of me, but I couldn't move.
+Panic erupted inside of me, but I couldn't move.
 There was no way to run, and a psychotic kid held me at gunpoint.
 I didn't have a choice.

 My freedom to choose had dissipated the second I made the decision to follow him inside his superpower farm.

 Wen was surprisingly strong, his arms wrapping around my neck in a chokehold.
 Something cold pricked the back of my neck, and my body went limp.
 I hit the ground, half aware of Wen’s shadow looming over me.

 My vision was blurring, but I could just make out the curl of his cruel smile.

 “After all,” Wen’s voice swam in and out of reality, while my body plunged.

 My eyes flickered, finding intense splatters of red staining the ceiling.

-“I don't think I told you about *my* ability, did I?”
+“I don't think I told you about *my* ability, did I?
+Oh man, it's the best part!"

 He picked me up, and I was light as a feather, my head hanging.

-Wen’s laugh sounded unreal, and there it was again.
+Wen’s laugh sounded like thunder claps, and there it was again.

 Just like in the cafeteria with Tai, my senses were twisting.
 The blood in my mouth was shaped like diamonds.
 I could see every bead, every cutting corner slipping from my lips.

 Through tunnel vision, the boy's laughter had colour, pitch black darkness bleeding around him, like he was engulfed in ink.
 “Oh, dude, wait until I tell you about my father…”

 His voice faded, and I stopped thinking for a while.
 I don't know how long.

 Time seemed to flow in a separate singularity.
 Consciousness hit me slowly.
 Wen’s voice grazed the back of my mind, pulling me back to a reality I didn't want to be in.

 I could already sense my numb body, my wrists pinned to metal armrests.